P ≠ RP Proof

 BPP, P ≠ ZPP,

-and others great related results), by demonstrating that it is impossible that
+and other great related results), by demonstrating that it is impossible that

 any poly-time deterministic computation solves the Maj2/3-XG-SAT.